Iribov/xiphium-documentation/blog/2025-01-31-Xiphium-W04-Update/Index.md

 Here is the weekly update of (significant) changes made in Xiphium this week, extracted from Git(Hub).

 :::warning
 These are interpretations of code read from the weekly changes from Git(Hub) and are therefore prone to errors.
-This weeks commit is so convoluted, many details will be missed.
 :::

 <!--truncate-->